-- Locate the correct vacant expansion socket on the system board and the corresponding expansion slot on the back of the computer chassis. - 2.
-Release the slot cover retention latch that secures the slot covers by lifting the tab on the latch and rotating the latch to the open position.
+Locate the correct vacant expansion socket on the system board and the corresponding expansion slot on the back of the computer chassis.
+Pull the green release tab at the top of the expansion card bracket away from the chassis to release it (1), and then rotate the bracket back and off the top of the expansion cards (2).

 - 3. Before installing an expansion card, remove the expansion slot cover or the existing expansion card. - NOTE: Before removing an installed expansion card, disconnect any cables that are attached to the expansion card. - a.
 If you are installing an expansion card in a vacant socket, remove the appropriate expansion slot cover on the back of the chassis.
+Pull the slot cover straight up and away from the inside of the chassis.